ioggstream/test-driven-development-101/markdown/01-ttd.md

 ----

-## Linting
+## Static analysis

-To increase readability and reduce code variability, an important component in the development pipeline is linting and reformatting.
+To increase readability and reduce code variability, an important component in the development pipeline is static code analysis.

+It includes syntax checks, linting and reformatting, identification of dangerous patterns like cleartext passwords or clumsy code.

 Reformatting code reduces diff size, eases contribution and make easier to contribute even for sporadic community members.